markpmlim/EquiRect2VerticalCross/Readme.md

 **Further Observations**
 <br />

+a) To save the generated cross cubemap, perform an offscreen rendering to a texture.
+Once the texture is available, certain methods of macOS' CIImage and CGImage classes can be used.
+(Refer to the *Cubemap2EquiRect* demo of the *MetalCubemapping* Project.)

+b) Texturing a sphere is similar to texturing a cube since a 3D vector from the centre of the sphere to a point on its surface can be expressed in spherical coordinates.

-There is now enough information to write a bare-bones Cubemap Generator.
+c) There is now enough information to write a bare-bones Cubemap Generator.
 The best input format may be an EquiRectangular Projection map.

 <br />
 <br />